 Cover Limits

-Higher liability limits cost more. $1M professional indemnity may suit a sole consultant, but enterprise contracts often require $5M+.
-Cyber liability limits of $1M - $5M are increasingly standard for MSPs handling sensitive client data.
+Higher limits cost more.
+A $1M PI policy may suffice for a sole consultant, but enterprise contracts often require $5M or more.
+Cyber liability limits of $1M to $5M are increasingly standard for MSPs.

 👥